 Repatriated Soviet Emigres Return to United States

-Since November 1986, only 146 emigres have been repatriated to the Soviet Union from the United States, said Aleksei Zhvakin, vice consul for the Soviet Embassy in Washington.
+″Approximately every month, some have been leaving and some have been returning,″ said Aleksei Zhvakin, vice consul for the Soviet Embassy in Washington.

-Zhvakin said ″approximately six to eight persons″ returned to the United States, although he said his figures may not be up to date.
+Zhvakin said six to eight people returned to the United States, although he said his figures may not be up to date.

-The returnees left the Soviet Union again because ″they have relatives here in this country and problems with children who grew up in this country,″ Zhvakin said.
+The returnees left the Soviet Union again because ″they have relatives here in this country and problems with children who grew up in this country,″ he said.

 The children had ″problems with friends, differences in languages, differences in education,″ he said, adding that some of the youths had to go to school at a level four grades lower than in the United States.